What type of visa do I need?

 The Intra-Company Transfer route has been designed for workers within multinational organisations seeking to transfer workers across subsidiary branches in the UK.
 The applicant should be employed by the business for a minimum of 12 months.
 For Intra-Company Graduate Trainees, they should be employed by the business for a minimum of three months before the intended transfer.

 Minister of Religion Visa

 The Minister of Religion route is available for eligible applicants who have been offered a position within a faith community and by a licensed sponsor within the UK.

 A person may apply for a Sportsperson Visa if they are an elite sportsperson or qualified coach with a recognised level of achievement.
 As well as other eligibility criteria, applicants must show that the governing body of the sport endorses the application and the role will result in the development of the sport in the UK.

-T4 Visas have been designed for people who wish to study in the UK.
+The study visas have been designed for people who wish to study in the UK.
 The main routes are for students over the age of 17 and a Child Student Visa for children aged between 4-17 years old.

-Student Route (formerly Tier 4 General)
+Student Visa (formerly Tier 4 General)

 A successful applicant to the Student Visa will need to submit the following:

 - Confirmation of Acceptance for Studies document issued by the licensed sponsor (approved educational institute)

 - Evidence of the ability to live independently without recourse to public funds